Why GMRS?

 POSTED: 2026-01-22

 When people look into off-grid communication or hobby radio, the debate usually lands on GMRS (General Mobile Radio Service) versus Amateur (Ham) Radio.
-While ham radio offers more frequencies and modes, GMRS often wins on a metric that matters more to the average user: practical utility.
-GMRS is often the better choice for personal communication, specifically due to its remarkably low barrier to entry.
+While ham radio offers more frequencies and modes, GMRS often wins on a metric that matters more to most people: practical utility, largely because of its low barrier to entry.

 1. The Zero-Test Advantage